jkosik/motivateme/README.md

 ## Bridge
 - fund from kraken (how?)
 - inkonchin.com/bridge, connect wallet and swap ETH from Ethereum to ETH on Ink

+Kraken Wallet does not support write transactions when on testnet - bug? my misconfig?